artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

  2. Enable [Device Properties](https://developer.artik.cloud/documentation/advanced-features/device-management.html#device-management-in-the-developer-dashboard) for your device type.
 You do this in the [Device Type Dashboard](https://developer.artik.cloud/dashboard/devicetypes)—> Select Your Device Type —> Select Device Management —> Click "Enable Device Properties".

- 3. At [My ARTIK Cloud](https://my.artik.cloud/), [connect a device](https://developer.artik.cloud/documentation/tools/web-tools.html#connecting-a-device) (or use one you already own) of the device type.
+ 3. At [My ARTIK Cloud](https://my.artik.cloud/), [connect a device](https://developer.artik.cloud/documentation/tools/web-tools.html#connecting-a-device) (or use the one you already own) of the device type.
 Get the [device ID and token](https://developer.artik.cloud/documentation/tools/web-tools.html#managing-a-device-token), which you will need when running the example client later.

 ### Setup the Java project